metocean/moana-qc/README.md

 Each time the wrapper is run on a list of files, a status file (csv) is created with information on any errors that may have occurred during processing.
 This file is saved in the same directory as the output quality controlled nc files.
 Note that all of this is in beta, so will be improved in the future.

 ---
+## Files available for the Public (mang\={o}pare specific)
+Two columns have been added to the mang\={o}pare metadata (Public, Publication Date).
+The first column "Public" especifies if the data is available for the Public or not (True or False).
+If True, the second column "Publication Date" especifies the date when the sharing data agreement was signed.

+---

 ## Installation: From source or via docker image

 This repository contains code to run the `ops-qc` ("operational" or automatic quality control) python package.